Adise0/minesweeper/README.md

-# Buscaminas
+# Minesweeper

-Repo de la pràctica de buscaminas del M03
+Welcome to the minesweeper repo.
+This is n exercise for M03 DAM-VIOD at Enti